 This all-through, co-ed West Devon school has one of the UK’s strongest student swim programmes, an enviable reputation for its outdoor education programme, and a track record helping students of all abilities to thrive and achieve high results.

 Located on the edge of Dartmoor National Park between Exeter and Plymouth, Mount Kelly is a day and boarding school for girls and boys aged between 3 and 18 years.

-With just under 600 students, it is smaller than many public all-through schools, which helps to create a close-knit community on campus; this, coupled with small class sizes, means that students can expect a high degree of personalised learning.
+With just over 600 students, it is smaller than many public all-through schools, which helps to create a close-knit community on campus; this, coupled with small class sizes, means that students can expect a high degree of personalised learning.
 Far from having the limitations of a small school though, Mount Kelly has a sweeping campus with some seriously impressive sporting and outdoor facilities.
 If you are looking for an education where your child can be kayaking or hiking in the great outdoors in between a well-established and creative curriculum, then Mount Kelly needs to be considered.

 Yes, it’s not the most centrally located or easily accessible school in the UK, but the combination of a strong academic education with unique opportunities for an outdoor education could persuade you to overlook that (plus, the drive through the Devon countryside to get there is a pleasure in itself).
 And, once you’re at the school, its secure, caring environment will help to make what may at first be an unfamiliar environment for your child feel like a second home – particularly if they are boarding.
 Mount Kelly places a strong emphasis on pastoral care, and a 2015 Independent Schools Inspectorate Report stated that,